Welcome to Thame Hockey Club Juniors

 The main aim of the coaching sessions is to provide a safe and fun environment in which to learn the core skills for playing and enjoying hockey, including co-ordination, agility, stick work and team work.

-The sessions are designed for ages 6-16.
-More experienced players aged 13+ may also be invited to train with the adult squads on a Wednesday evening, from 6.00 - 7.00pm (see training page)
+The sessions are designed for ages 5-16.
+More experienced players aged 13+ may also be invited to join as Academy members to train and play fixtures with the adult squads:

-The Club is affiliated to England Hockey and we have adopted their policies on child protection, with Vicky Wheeldon as Welfare Officer.
+The Club is affiliated to England Hockey and we have adopted their policies on child protection.
+Maria Dickson is Welfare Officer and can be contacted via the website.
 For more information on these policies, please see the England Hockey website at www.englandhockey.co.uk.

 Links to some of the key policy documents are provided below: